beefoo/media-tools/README.md

 ## Large collection workflow

 The scripts in this repository were mostly designed for analyzing/visualizing very large collections of media.
-Here's an example workflow:
+These scripts are not for the faint of heart and could easily take a few days to run from start to finish.
+You would benefit from a powerful workstation built for gaming, computation, or video rendering (i.e. multiple cores, plenty of RAM, SSD, and a decent graphics card.)
+That said, here's an example workflow:

 ### 1. Metadata retrieval